Justice Chao Hick Tin steps down as senior judge of Supreme Court

-SINGAPORE - Justice Chao Hick Tin stepped down from his role as senior judge of the Supreme Court on Wednesday (June 1) after 55 years in the public service.
+Justice Chao Hick Tin stepped down from his role as senior judge of the Supreme Court on Wednesday after 55 years in the public service.

-He is the only judge to have served under all four chief justices since Singapore's independence and has held many key public service positions, said the Supreme Court in a statement on Thursday.
+He is the only judge to have served under all four chief justices since Singapore's independence and has held many key public service positions, said the Supreme Court in a statement yesterday.

 On behalf of the Singapore Judiciary, Chief Justice Sundaresh Menon said: "A model jurist, Justice Chao personifies the very essence of what it means to be an excellent judge."